corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 Backup for better performance and avoid disaster.

 RDS Proxy vs multi-AZ in terms of re-connecting to DB.s

+- Read replica
+	- RDS database can have up to 15 Read Replicas.
+	- Read Replicas have Asynchronous Replication, therefore it's likely users will only read Eventual Consistency.

+- RDS in multi-AZ
+	- Multi-AZ keeps the same connection string regardless of which database is up.
+	- Multi-AZ won't help when a disaster happens at the AWS region level.
+Multi-AZ helps when a disaster happens at the AZ level.

 ## **DynamoDB**: Fully managed NoSQL database.
 DynamoDB is serverless with no servers to provision, patch, or manage and no software to install, maintain or operate.
 It auto scales tables up and down to adjust for capacity and maintain performance.
 It provides both provisioned (specify RCU & WCU) and on-demand (pay for what you use) capacity modes.